-Improvised explosive devices (IEDs) threaten the lives of soldiers and civilians alike in war-stricken areas.
+Michael Kariya, Software Developer and Systems Engineer Michelle Kao, Information Technology Manager CLIENT: Northrop Grumman NORTHROP GRUMMAN Improvised explosive devices (IEDs) threaten the lives of soldiers and civilians alike in war-stricken areas.
 Disarming these bombs is a dangerous and risky task for soldiers.
 To keep soldiers out of harm's way, robotic systems have been developed to allow for remote disarmament.
 Since these robots must be capable of small manipulations and be easily expendable, our goal is to create an end effector for a robotic arm.
-We designed a new end effector for and IED disarming robot that is lightweight, inexpensive, and versatile, three critical design criteria for the bomb-disposal task.

-Our end effector contains interchangeable fingers

-that are capable of grabbing and manipulating small objects and cutting through wires and external casings.
-To demonstrate its capabilities, we interface it with Rethink Robotics' Baxter robot, which has two seven degree-of-freedom arms, and we use the system to tie a shoelace via teleoperation.
+We designed a new end effector for an IED disarming robot that is lightweight, inexpensive, and versatile, three critical design criteria for the bomb-disposal task.
+Our end effector contains interchangeable fingers that are capable of grabbing and manipulating small objects and cutting through wires and external casings.
+To demonstrate its capabilities, we interface it with Rethink Robotics' Baxter robot, which has two seven-degree-of-freedom arms, and we use the system to tie a shoelace via teleoperation.
 To teleoperate Baxter, we design and implement a resolved rates control scheme.
 Our gripper differs from existing robotic grippers by its minimized cost, simplicity of design, ease of control, and its incorporation of multiple tools relative to bomb disbarment.

-Energy and Cost Analysis of Insulating Irregularly Shaped Piping at Vanderbilt University
+Energy and Cost Analysis of Insulating Irregularly Shaped Piping TEAM MEMBERS:

-Bridget Coakley Joan Scheirman Azeem Yusof Mujahid Mokhtar
+Bridget Coakley Joan Scheirman Azeem Yusof Mujahid Mokhtar ADVISERS:

-Mitch Lampley, Director of Engineering and Technical Support Mark Petty, Assistant Vice Chancellor James Darren Bevill, Campus Energy Manager
+Mitch Lampley, Director of Engineering and Technical Support Mark Petty, Assistant Vice Chancellor James Darren Bevill, Campus Energy Manager CLIENT: